When are your main points of entry?

 The examinations, of one hour each, will be based on the GCSE/IGCSE syllabus and no further study is required beyond what is currently being undertaken for GCSE/IGCSE.

-Candidates will also take part in a critical thinking lesson in groups of ten.
-There will be opportunities for individual responses as well as group work; the 50-minute lesson will end with a summative piece of work which will be assessed alongside the candidate’s approach to the lesson.
+Candidates will also take part in a critical thinking lesson.
+There will be opportunities for individual responses as well as group work.
 No revision or content preparation will be required.

 Candidates will also be interviewed by a senior member of staff.
 A reference and predicted grades will be requested from the candidate’s current school.